jamiecoe/InConcert/README.md

 Here is a reference list for code which I have adapted from other's work.
 I have also made it clear at these code sections that the code has been re-used.

-- jscolor.js by Jan Odvarko
+- jscolor.js by Jan Odvarko (see http://jscolor.com)

 - 'Chapter 6 - Autonomous Agents' from the book The Nature Of Code by Daniel Shiffman.